RediSearch/RediSearch/docs/Extensions.md

 }
 ```

-## Calling your custom functions
+## Calling Your Custom Functions

 When performing a query, you can tell RediSearch to use your scorers or expanders by specifing the SCORER or EXPANDER arguments, with the given alias.
-e.g.:
+For example:

 ```
 FT.SEARCH my_index "foo bar" EXPANDER my_expander SCORER my_scorer